sensu/sensu-docs/content/sensu-go/6.1/plugins/supported-integrations/slack.md

 ## Features

-- Use Sensu [environment variables and secrets management][7] to avoid exposing your Slack webhook.
+- Use [event-based templating][2] to include observation data from event attributes in your alerts to add meaningful, actionable context.
-- [Event-based templating][2]: include observation data from event attributes in your alerts to add meaningful, actionable context.
+- Keep your Slack webhook secure with Sensu [environment variables and secrets management][7].

 ## Get the plugin